-Ham glaze is a flavorful and sweet mixture that is brushed over the surface of a baked ham before or during roasting to enhance its taste and appearance.
 Common ingredients used in ham glazes include brown sugar, honey, maple syrup, Dijon mustard, cloves, and pineapple juice, creating a deliciously caramelized and glossy coating that complements the savory flavors of the ham.

 - ham - Get your favorite unglazed, pre-cooked ham.
 You can get spiral cut or not cut at all.

 - brown sugar - brown sugar adds sweetness and that caramel-y goodness that is so delicious!